herotechcourse/spring-ecommerce-product/README.md

 - For product images, do not upload files; instead, use direct image URLs.

 ## Features Step1-2
-- [ ] Use Thymeleaf to implement server-side rendering (SSR)
+- [x] Use Thymeleaf to implement server-side rendering (SSR)
-- [ ] Create the template table.html
+- [x] Create the template table.html
-- [ ] Connect controller with table.html
+- [x] Connect controller with table.html

+## Functional Requirements step 1-3
+Store product information in a database instead of keeping it in memory using Kotlin collections.
+Database tables must be initialized automatically when the application starts.

+## Features step 1-3
+- [ ] use an H2 in-memory database instead of Kotlin collections.
+  - [ ] Add the required Gradle dependencies
+  - [ ] Define the database schema
+  - [ ] Configure the database settings
+  - [ ] Set up application.properties to enable H2-Console
+- [ ] use Spring's JdbcTemplate
+- [ ] Use SQL scripts for table creation and initial data.